Meet the Team

 When she’s not working, you’ll find her exploring national parks, hunting down the best local coffee spots, and asking people “can I pet your dog?".

-JC Santini
+J.C.
+Santini

 Director of Communications